joeri-juramento/juramento_tech.security/research/authentication/2022-03_Passwordless-login-Pain.md

 - saving their passwords in password managers
 - selecting their passwords
 - realising that for most passwords they should copy and paste their passwords, not type them
-- remembering how to copy and paste
+- ››remembering how to copy and paste
 - finishing all this before a time-out expires.
 - keeping PINs from different apps, phones, devices, things-in-general apart.

 ### Now, different coop-mechanism :